glpi-project/doc/source/modules/configuration/general/sql_replicas.rst

 To activate the replica management, you just have to fill in the connection parameters.
 It is advisable to use a login that has only read privileges on the database.

-You can use several replicates by separating them with a comma.
+You can use several replicates by separating them with a **blank space**.
+As the result in the config_db_slave.php file, the dbhost parameter will be an array.

 A specific port can also be added.

 .. warning::